NII-Kobayashi/Linear_Regression_Degree/README.md

 ## Running some examples
 There are two example code in the directory, i.e. example.py, example_cross_validation.py

- - *example.py* : This code estimates all the model parameters  (alpha, variance, beta_r, beta_n, beta_0) from
+ - *example.py* : This code estimates the model parameters (alpha, variance, beta_r, beta_n, beta_0) from observed data
-    observation data and predicts future re-tweet activity.
+    and predicts the number of retweets from the observation time to the final time.
- - *example_cross_validation.py* : This code evaluates the error of the model by using 5 cross validation and prints the average mean, media error and correlation
+ - *example_cross_validation.py* : This code evaluates the accuracy based on k-fold cross-validation.

 You can just run :